Larry Dalton, Medicare Insurance Broker

 Answer: Medicare supplement/Medigap plans are good for life and cannot be canceled except if you fail to pay the premium.
 Do your homework or work with an agent you trust.
 They can assure you which Medicare supplemental/Medigap insurance to choose by analyzing records of these insurance companies' rates, showing their annual premium increases.
 Changing Medicare supplements midstream may be impossible if you develop health issues after turning 65.
 However, there is a one-time birthday rule in Oklahoma that you can use to make changes without underwriting requirements.
 Or you could always change to a Medicare Advantage plan during the annual enrollment dates.

 Answer: Medicare is trying to stop these unwanted calls.
-Even if your name is on the Do Not Call list, they still reach out to you.
-Most of these calls are made offshore and then transferred to an agent in the U.S. upon you answering the phone, this is what I have been told.
+However, they still contact you even if your name is on the Do Not Call List.
+Most of these calls are made illegal and transferred to a contracted agent.
+Upon answering the phone, I was told this was what I had been told.
 I am 65 and have blocked over 600 numbers on my phone.

-Regarding the information about the free grocery card, it is partially correct and depends on your qualifications, including your location, the type of plans, your health, and on Medicaid.
+The information on the free grocery card is partially correct.
+It depends on your qualifications, location, plan type, or whether you are on Medicaid.
 These plans are available through some Medicare Advantage plans.

 Answer: First, It’s essential to clearly understand the differences between Traditional Medicare with a Medigap plan vs Medicare Advantage.